 Two assumptions are intrinsic to this transition: Arbitrary salary caps and the player draft system will be removed from every league that was being promoted to or relegated from.
 Canadian teams will be required to reach special arrangements with US Soccer should they like to participate in our leagues – should their federation choose not to pursue an independent pyramid of their own.

-Undoubtedly a two-pyramid system would require a special sanction from FIFA.
-As it adheres to the essence of the game as outlined by the world governing body, I hope they will permit it.
+Admittedly a two-pyramid system would require a special sanction from FIFA.
+As it adheres to the essence of the game as outlined by the world governing body, I hope they will sanction it.

 The US market is comparable in size to that of the entire European continent.
 Europe hosts more than a dozen pyramids.
 I think FIFA would be wise to grant us two.